Jazz at Lincoln Center

 Visual Identity and branding

-High-end rebrand to resonate across the seasonal campaigns and the digital flagship, jazz.org.
+High-end rebrand of logo to resonate across the seasonal campaigns and the digital flagship, jazz.org.

 Redesign of jazz.org